-Corned Beef Sliders AKA Reuben Sliders with gooey Swiss cheese, deli corned beef, homemade Russian dressing and sauerkraut even got rave reviews from the man who had declared his dislike of corned beef for decades!
+These Corned Beef Sliders AKA Reuben Sliders with gooey Swiss cheese, corned beef, homemade Russian dressing, & sauerkraut got rave reviews!
+Even from the man who had declared his dislike of corned beef for decades!

 Corned Beef Sliders

 Yes, my half Irish husband does not like corned beef.
 His mom would make him a steak every St. Patrick’s Day when she served her traditional corned beef and cabbage meal.
 Imagine my surprise when he grew interested in these corned beef sliders as they were cooking in the oven!

 I’ve loved Reuben sandwiches forever!
 Melted cheese, tender, salty corned beef, the works!
 When I was younger, I’d order this out for lunch not considering the calorie load with every bite.